mhannon11/home-assistant.io-zimi/source/_integrations/zimi.markdown

 - Zimi Matter Connect ([links to specifications](https://zimi.life/product/cloud-connect/))

 ## Data updates

 The integration is pushed updates from the Zimi Cloud Controller instantly via the Zimi API.

 ## Known limitations

-1. Updating the names of entities in the Zimi app after integration requires a HA restart to register the new names
+1. Entity name changes made in the Zimi app will not be reflected in Home Assistant until after a restart.
+This is because entity names are only read during integration setup and Home Assistant startup.

 ## Removing the integration